 Confirming observations from the literature (van Loggem & van der Veer, 2014), the conjunct development of user documentation has positive effects on software quality.
 As the writing process involved manual software testing, initial developments were accompanied by a higher discovery rate of software errors.
 This user-focused approach uncovers deficiencies of the technical documentation and API elements with suboptimal user experience.
 The workflow-based nature of demonstrations highlights API inconsistencies, and the integration test that the Handbook constitutes catches incompatibilities between the software and common usage practice.
 These documentation features facilitate software development, and had a major impact on the conjoint 0.12.0 release of DataLad (Jan 2020), the first with a matching Handbook release.
-The popularity data in Figure 2 confirms a marked increase in downloads from this date onward.
+The popularity data confirms a marked increase in downloads of the DataLad Debian package from this date onward13.
 In addition, differences in web traffic confirm that user documentation is in higher demand than the technical documentation.
-An analysis of visits to the web version of the Handbook from December 2022 to July 2023 revealed that handbook.datalad.org averaged 22.000 total page views per 30 days.
-In the same time span, the technical documentation of DataLad at docs.datalad.org averaged 6600 total page views per 30 days, less than a third of the traffic of the user documentation (Figure 2).
+An analysis of visits to the web version of the Handbook from December 2022 to July 2023 revealed that handbook.datalad.org averaged 22 000 total page views per 30 days, compared to 6600 for the technical documentation at docs.datalad.org.
 In summary, the development of the DataLad Handbook had a measurable positive impact on the number of users, the popularity of the package, and the software quality.